OWASP/wstg/document/2-Introduction/README.md

 ### When to Test?

-Most people today don’t test software until it has already been created and is in the deployment phase of its life cycle (i.e., code has been created and instantiated into a working web application).
+Most people today don’t test software until it has already been created and is in the deployment phase of its lifecycle (i.e., code has been created and instantiated into a working web application).
 This is generally a very ineffective and cost-prohibitive practice.
-One of the best methods to prevent security bugs from appearing in production applications is to improve the Software Development Life Cycle (SDLC) by including security in each of its phases.
+One of the best methods to prevent security bugs from appearing in production applications is to improve the Software Development lifecycle (SDLC) by including security in each of its phases.
 An SDLC is a structure imposed on the development of software artifacts.
 If an SDLC is not currently being used in your environment, it is time to pick one!
 The following figure shows a generic SDLC model as well as the (estimated) increasing cost of fixing security bugs in such a model.

 ![Generic SDLC Model](images/SDLC.jpg)\
 *Figure 2-1: Generic SDLC Model*